 Pair them with some romaine leaves or celery sticks for a nutritionally balanced, quick and easy lunch!

 This spicy deviled eggs recipe is already a variation, and you can bet there are even more healthy recipes to make it your own!

 - Swap Mayo. there are definitely ways around using mayo.
 But deviled eggs long for fat, so you’ll need to get a little creative.
-Check out this recipe for deviled eggs without mayo, where I use low carb greek yogurt as the dressing instead.
+You can use keto greek yogurt as the dressing instead.

 Spicy Deviled EggsPrint Recipe Pin Recipe

 - 1 Tablespoon Cajun Seasoning*